 A detailed study of one or more advanced topics in music performance.
 May be repeated for up to 6 credits.
 See the current ACU course schedule for descriptions of courses to be offered in the current academic year.
-Prerequisite: Instructor approval.

 MUP 401 Class Piano IV (1 credit)